pytoolz/toolz/doc/source/streaming-analytics.rst

 We separate split-apply-combine operations into the following two concepts

 1. Split the dataset into groups by some property
-2. Reduce each of the groups with some synopsis
+2. Reduce each of the groups with some synopsis function

 Toolz supports this common workflow with a simple in-memory solution and with a more sophisticated streaming solution.